-Winterhawk is uniquely positioned to help organisations preparing to meet the requirements of the GDPR.
+Winterhawk is uniquely positioned to help organisations meet the requirements of the GDPR.
 As a global provider of Governance, Risk, and Compliance (GRC) services, we are able to offer a full range of services to assist with your compliance.
 Please contact us at email@example.com to find out more or to arrange a callback.

 This reform is the most significant change to data privacy in over 20 years.
 It replaces the Data Protection Directive and is designed to harmonise data privacy regulations across Europe, to protect and empower all EU citizens’ data privacy and to reshape the approach to data privacy in organisations across the region.